kkerns85/OMMG/README.md

 # OMMG_nextflow
-Oral Microbiome Meta Genomic (OMMG) Data Analysis Workflow using Nextflow
+Oral Microbiome Meta Genomic (OMMG) Workflow using Nextflow

 This Pipeline is optimized for looking at either WGS or RNAseq data or both derived from Human Oral Samples